Ritual of the Calling of an Engineer (Iron Ring Ceremony)

 Students in their final year are sent an invitation from Camp 15 (Waterloo) to attend the "Ritual of the Calling of an Engineer", also known as the Iron Ring Ceremony.

-Prior to the ritual, students must attend an introductory session and ring fitting.
-[Instructions for ring fitting forms.]
+Prior to the ritual, students must attend an introductory session and ring fitting (ring is stainless steel).

-- Obligated (ringed) engineers of 5 or more years are permitted to attend the ceremony and to ring an engineer candidate.
+An obligated (ringed) engineer of 4 or more years is permitted to attend the ceremony and to ring an engineer candidate.
+Information is available when completing online registration.

 Questions regarding Iron Ring events, should be directed to the Camp Wardens on the night of the Introductory Talks.